Laws of the Game

-3. Substitution Method: “Flying substitution” [All players but the goalkeeper may enter and leave as they please (There should never be more than 4 field players on the field at any time during the game); goalkeeper substitutions can only be made when the ball is out of play and with a referee’s consent]
+3. Substitution Method: “Flying substitution” [All players may enter and leave as they please (There should never be more than 4 field players on the field at any time during the game); Player must NOT come in until the substitute player has come out.

 1. A player’s footwear must conform to the following: Flat soled shoes or other footwear designed for gymnasium floor use.
 No black soled shoes will be permitted.

 1. A one man system will be utilized.
 (On Finals a two man system is optional)

 2. The referee will enforce the rules of the game as stated by FIFA.